Check off these boxes to ensure your PPC marketing strategies are on the right track for your SaaS brand.

 When it comes to paid search marketing, longer search terms often mean higher intent.
 Think of it this way: someone searches “blender,” and someone else searches “Vitamix black 5200 standard high performance blender.”
 Who do you think is more inclined to make a purchase?

-The same goes for SaaS brands.
-Going after more relevant, long-tail keywords not only targets those with higher intent, but it also snags those who are potentially in the “research” stage of the funnel, which can be just as valuable.
+The same concept can be applied to PPC for SaaS.
+Going after more relevant long-tail keywords targets those with higher intent and snags those potentially in the “research” stage of the funnel, which can be just as valuable.